 One of the more time-consuming tasks of the hiring process is scheduling.
-When you have about 10-15 candidates to interview, even if it’s only a phone interview, emailing and trying to figure out when is best for both of you can take days, if not weeks.
+When you have about 10-15 candidates shortlisted for a phone interview.
+This interview and emailing and shortlisting candidates for further rounds can take days.
 Not to mention that the actual interview time with all of these candidates can also amount to a whole working day — if we’re not taking into account unanswered calls, rescheduling, interviews going long, and so on.
 The pro of the pre-recorded job interview is obvious here.
 It saves you the time you’d waste on scheduling and conducting the actual interview.
 All candidates can answer the questions within a matter of days, and you can watch the responses when it’s most convenient for you.

 3. Better collaboration within your team

 If you’ve decided to outsource the recruiting process using a platform such as Recruiters Lineup, with pre-recorded video interviews you can ensure your hiring manager and the outside recruiter work better together.
 They can both watch the answers to the interview questions and make a decision about candidates together, instead of one person reporting to the other, or having multiple interviews.
 The same goes for other team members, such as the hiring manager and the direct supervisor — everyone can participate in the selection process without having to be present in the interview.